esmerek/terrific-zebra-dadb5/content/pages/blog/agile-project-infusion.md

 #### How do we find strategies to survive in the VUCA world?

 We need a fundamentally new understanding of work planning and methodology.
-In order to be able to respond to continuously changing conditions, it is advisable to work in short iterations.
-We need a clear vision and principles to guide us in order to be able to align the short-term requirements into specifications.
+In order to be able to respond to continuously changing conditions, it is advisable to operate within short iterations.
+We need a clear vision and principles to guide us in order to be able to align the short-term requirements into specifications for the work-items to be done.